yusufnasserdev/yusufnasserdev/README.md

 ## Hi there 👋, I'm Yusuf Nasser

 <div align="center">
-I'm a software engineer with over 5 years of experience.
-I specialize in Android development, but I am also proficient in other programming languages, including Kotlin, Java, C, C++, and Python for Machine Learning tasks.
-I have a strong foundation in cs and a passion for problem solving.
-I am a team player and am always willing to help others.
+I'm an aspiring software engineer.
+I specialize in application development with Compose Multiplatform.
+I have experience in a few programming languages, including Kotlin, Java, C, C++, and Python for machine learning tasks.
+With a strong foundation in computer science and a passion for problem-solving, I thrive in collaborative environments and enjoy learning from more experienced members.
+It's always a pleasure spreading knowledge and helping others succeed.
 </div>

 ## About Me